wrunk/grumpo/README.md

 - When rss, sitemaps, robots ready, include rules in app.yaml
 - Add commands to this readme for running tests, deploying
 - Link to a simple GOPATH explanation for setup
+- Home page should list out all pages/ (not drafts) to show how to use dynamic content
+- Consider adding or at least commenting on anchorjs or how this could be done with markdown generator. https://github.com/bryanbraun/anchorjs

 ## Notes on using go modules